The Real Estate Investment Structure Taxation Review: Netherlands

 Year in review

 As mentioned in Section II.ii, the Dutch government announced that it is exploring new group tax regime alternatives to replace the fiscal unity regime.
-This process is still ongoing.
+This process is still ongoing as the introduction of a new group regime is far-reaching and complex.
+It is therefore expected that it will take at least another five years before there is a new scheme.

 Withholding Tax Act 2021

-Making the effort to combat tax avoidance and profit shifting, the Netherlands has introduced a conditional withholding tax on interest and royalties as of 1 January 2021.
-This tax at the rate of 25 per cent (2021) is due on royalty and interest payments made to related companies in low-tax jurisdictions or in certain abusive situations.
+Making the effort to combat tax avoidance and profit shifting, the Netherlands introduced a conditional withholding tax on interest and royalties as of 1 January 2021.
+This tax is equal to the corporate income tax rate of 25.8 per cent (2022) and is due on royalty and interest payments made to related companies in low-tax jurisdictions or in certain abusive situations.

-The Dutch tax regime is undergoing significant changes as a result of the OECD Base Erosion and Profit Shifting project and related EU directives.
+The Dutch tax regime is undergoing significant changes as a result of the OECD BEPS project and related EU directives.

 Another recently published law proposal regards a conditional withholding tax on dividends.
 This proposal will amend the Withholding Tax Act 2021, which entered into force on 1 January 2021.

-1 Rob Havenga and Wiet Crobach are both partners at HCSD Tax Advisors.
+1 Rob Havenga and Wiet Crobach are partners at HCSD Tax Advisors.

 2 Changes to this concept have been proposed (see Section III.iv).